mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/Screen%20Shot%202019-10-05%20at%2016.22.34.png?raw=true)

-An important observation for k-means is that the cluster models must be circular.
+An important observation for k-means is that the cluster models must be circular (or spherical in high dimensions, i.i.d.
+Gaussian).
 In other words, K-means requires that each blob be a fixed size and completely symmetrical.
 K-means has no built-in way of accounting for oblong or elliptical clusters.
 When clusters are non-circular, trying to fit circular clusters would be a poor fit.
 This results in a mixing of cluster assignments where the resulting circles overlap.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/circular_clusters.png?raw=true)